 Is scaling and squaring provably stable?

-Note that 'humps' may still give problems: $\exp(B)$ may be much larger than $\exp(A) = \exp(B)^{2^k}$ , leading to cancellation when one computes the squares.
+No!
+'Humps' may still give problems: $\exp(B)$ may be much larger than $\exp(A) = \exp(B)^{2^k}$ , leading to cancellation when one computes the squares.

-So scaling and squaring does not avoid the intermediate growth problem either, but it's still the best algorithm available and is stable experimentally.
+Scaling and squaring does not avoid the intermediate growth problem entirely, but it is the best algorithm available and seems stable experimentally.
+And, in the end, our condition number results show that for large A computing matrix exponential is an ill-conditioned problem.